 No Harmful Chemical:

-The surface of the stone pots and pan sets are completely safe from toxin chemicals and, metals.
-Cheap metallic nonstick coated cookware contain Perfluorooctanoic acid and POFS.
+The surface of the stone pots and pan sets are completely safe from toxic chemicals and metals.
+Cheap metallic nonstick coated cookware contains Perfluorooctanoic acid and POFS.

 No health issues: